darktable-org/dtorg/content/pages/install.md

 # Microsoft Windows

-  * Unfortunately the community of this commercial distro didn't natively build dt yet.
+  * Unfortunately there are no stable releases yet.
-  * Read [this blog post](http://www.darktable.org/2015/07/why-dont-you-provide-a-windows-build/) if you want to learn more about the reasons.
+  * Read [this blog post]({filename}/news/2017-08-30-darktable-for-windows/2017-08-30-darktable-for-windows.md) to learn about the currrent state of the Windows port and where to get a development build.
-  * As an alternative - give Linux a chance!
+  * As an alternative&nbsp;– give Linux a chance!
 Download and burn a live ISO of a Linux distribution, reboot and try darktable.

 # Current release from source
 ![leaves1]({filename}/images/OS/leaves1.jpg)

-* Grab the [latest source tarball](https://github.com/darktable-org/darktable/releases/tag/release-2.2.5) (recent version: darktable 2.2.5) – make sure to use the .tar.xz file and not the auto generated .zip or .tar.gz!
+* Grab the [latest source tarball](https://github.com/darktable-org/darktable/releases/tag/release-2.2.5) (recent version: darktable 2.2.5)&nbsp;– make sure to use the .tar.xz file and not the auto generated .zip or .tar.gz!
 * Install the dependencies.
 For details see the link below.
 * Unpack: